 days weeks on how to handle these new changes in my diet again.
 Like I have done in the past, I’m going back to menu planning to keep me sane and from feeling like I can’t eat anything that I love.
 I’m trying new recipes and making sure to stick to my planned meals every week.

 Update: I have since tried an at-home food sensitivity test kit – and highly recommend it to anyone who is looking for some direction on where to get started with an elimination diet.
-You can check out my demo of the EverlyWell Food Sensitivity test kit below.
+You can check out my demo of the EverlyWell Food Sensitivity test kit below or on the video on this page.

 As always, I’m happy to share about my health journey – so if you have questions about any of this, feel free to ask in the comments!